 How can you learn and practise spoken English on the Internet?
-How can you have conversations and correct your pronunciation?
+How can you have real conversations and improve your fluency?

 Some possible answers are:

-Online English lessons with a real teacher, via Skype or Zoom for example, have big advantages.
+Online English lessons or conversations with a qualified teacher, on Skype or Zoom for example, have big advantages.
 You can choose your teacher.
-You can have 1-to-1 lessons any time, any place or join small group lessons.
-The cost is low, and the first lesson is free or very cheap, so you can try before you buy.
+You can have 1-to-1 lessons any time, any place, or join small group classes.
+The cost is low.
+And the first lesson is free or very cheap, so you can try before you buy.

 How to find the best teacher for you